budzHors7/expo-draw-over-apps/README.md

 - check and request the `draw over other apps` permission
 - show a draggable floating bubble over other apps
+- control whether a bubble can edge-hide on the left or right side of the screen
 - keep a shared counter in sync between the app and the bubble
 - open the app from the bubble
 - render the bubble with React Native components
-- switch the bubble to a native Jetpack Compose renderer powered by `@expo/ui`
+- use the packaged `@expo/ui` Compose-flavored bubble renderer API
 - replace the default bubble UI with your own styled React Native component

 This module is currently Android only.